emacs-berlin/emacs-berlin.org/index.md

 # February 26th, 2025 Meetup

 The next meetup is on Wednesday, February 26th 2025.
-Most likely both in-person at c-base and remote.
+Hybrid: both in-person at c-base and remote.
 No talks yet – if you want to give a talk you're very welcome.